jsoref/ceph/doc/releases/luminous.rst

 OSD

-* 12.2.9 contains the pg hard hard limit patches (https://tracker.ceph.com/issues/23979).
+* 12.2.9 contains the pg hard limit patches (https://tracker.ceph.com/issues/23979).
   A partial upgrade during recovery/backfill, can cause the osds on the previous version, to fail with assert(trim_to <= info.last_complete).
 The workaround for users is to upgrade and restart all OSDs to a version with the